[This course web page is obsolete. I'll prepare a new one next time I teach it.]

 the intuitive concept and formal definition of limits for multivariate functions;

-topological concepts of open and closed subsets, boundaries of subsets, neighborhoods of points
+topological concepts of open and closed subsets, boundaries of subsets,

 Properties of limits; multivariate polynomials; continuous functions.